Estercade/Project-Homepage/README.md

 # Project-Homepage

-This project was made following the instructions and specifications for The Odin Project Advanced HTML and CSS Course Homepage project (https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-homepage).
+This project was made following the instructions and specifications for The Odin Project Advanced HTML and CSS Course [Homepage project](https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-homepage).

 ## Description